-Based solely on a review of the Section 16(a) reports filed electronically with the SEC, and written representations from our directors and executive officers that no other reports were required, all reports filed by or on behalf of our directors and executive officers and any persons holding more than ten percent of our Common Stock were filed on a timely basis under Section 16(a), other than an inadvertent late reporting of: one transaction on one Form 4 by Scott Hutton, our Chief Executive Officer and one of our directors; one transaction on one Form 4 by Robin Harper Cowie, our Chief Financial Officer; one transaction on one Form 4 by Gary Pestano, our Chief Development Officer; one transaction on one Form 4 by Kieran O'Kane, our Chief Commercial Officer; and one transaction on one Form 4 by Christopher C. Vazquez, our Chief Accounting Officer.
+Based solely on a review of the Section 16(a) reports filed electronically with the SEC, and written representations from our directors and executive officers that no other reports were required, all reports filed by or on behalf of our directors and executive officers and any persons holding more than ten percent of our Common Stock were filed on a timely basis under Section 16(a), other than an inadvertent late reporting of: one transaction on one Form 4 by Scott Hutton, our Chief Executive Officer and one of our directors; one transaction on one Form 4 by Robin Harper Cowie, our Chief Financial Officer; one transaction on one Form 4 by Kieran O'Kane, our Chief Commercial Officer; and one transaction on one Form 4 by Christopher C. Vazquez, our Chief Accounting Officer.